 S. No. Description of Key Audit Matter How our audit addresses the Key Audit Matter 1.
-Recognition of trading income:- Fee and trading income consists of the margin generated from foreign currency spreads on the purchase and sale of foreign currency.
-Trading income is presented inclusive of realized and unrealized income earned from sale of foreign currency contracts to customers.
-Why it is identified as Key Audit Matter This has been considered as a key audit matter because it represents the most significant element of revenue in the Consolidated Statement of Profit and Loss.
+Recognition of trading income:- Fee and trading income consists ofthe margin generated from foreigncurrency spreads on the purchaseand sale of foreign currency.
+Trading income is presented inclusive of realized and unrealized income earned from sale of foreigncurrency contracts to customers.
+Why it is identified as Key AuditMatter This has been considered as a key audit matter because it represents the most significant element of revenue in the Consolidated Statement of Profit and Loss.
 Our audit procedures included, among others, evaluating the design and performing tests over the operating effectiveness of relevant key revenue controls, including reconciliation controls between the transaction recording system, general ledger and bank statements.
 In addition, we: Performed data analytic techniques to derive sample of Sale and Purchase of FOREX transactions.
 Checked the sample transactions derived through above process.
 Examined supporting documents for a sample of manual journal related to sale and purchase of currency.
 Performed tests over the operating effectiveness of key reconciliation controls between the transaction recording system and general ledger related to cash.
-2 Valuation of deferred tax assets The Group's assessment of the valuation of deferred tax assets, resulting from temporary differences, is significant to our audit as the calculations are Our audit procedures included, among others, procedures on the completeness and accuracy of the deferred tax assets recognized.
-We assessed the applicable provisions of the Income Tax Act and the Rules framed thereunder and developments, in particular those related to changes in the statutory complex and depend on sensitive particular, those related to changes in the statutory income tax rate, since, this is a key assumption judgmental assumptions. and These include, amongst others, profitability. long-term future compliance of Income tax Act, 1961 and the Income Tax Rules, 1962 framed there under and new developments.
-Hence. considered as a Key Audit Matter.
+2 Valuation of deferred tax assets The Group's assessment of thevaluation of deferred tax assets,resulting from temporarydifferences, is significant to ouraudit as the calculations arecomplex and depend on sensitive Our audit procedures included, among others, procedures on the completeness and accuracy of the deferred tax assets recognized.
+We assessed the applicable provisions of the Income Tax Act and the Rules framed thereunder and developments, in particular, those related to changes in the statutory income tax rate, since, this is a key assumption and judgmental assumptions.
+These include, amongst others, long-term future profitability, compliance of Income tax Act,1961 and the Income Tax Rules, 1962 framed there under and new developments.
+Hence, it is considered as a Key Audit Matter.
 The Group's disclosures concerning deferred taxes are included in Note No. 19 & 20 to the consolidated financial statements.